OPEN Rapid Case Study: home.plate Hospitality Training Program – For Change Co.

 About the organisation

 For Change Co. is a Melbourne-run social enterprise working to eliminate youth homelessness in Australia.
 For Change Co. trains young people experiencing or at risk of homelessness to build hospitality skills which helps them transition into further work or education.
-This helps the young people to break the homelessness cycle.

 We spoke with